BBong119/bbong119.github.io/dbr-detailed-info/manual/parameters/imageParmeter/content-organization-control.md

 ## Name
 The name of the ImageParameter object.

+### As Json Parameter

 | Json Object |	Json Parameter Name |	Json Parameter Key Name | Json Parameter Key Value Type |	Json Parameter Key Default Value |
 | ----------- | ------------------- | ----------------------- | ----------------------------- | ------------------------------- |
 | ImageParameter | Name | ImageParameter.Name | *string* | It must be a mandatory setting value. |

 **Remark**
 It must be a unique name.